 10. Shenandoah National Park

-Take Amtrak to the college town Charlottesville in order to visit Shenandoah National Park.
+Take Amtrak to Charlottesville in order to visit Shenandoah National Park.
 It’s an easy drive with plenty of restaurants and hotels near the Amtrak station if you need a place to stay at the start or end of your trip.
 You can also camp or book accommodations at lodges or cabins inside the park.

 - Amtrak trains with sleeper cars